black-forest-labs/bfl-comfy-nodes/README.md

-# BFL API Nodes for ComfyUI
+# Black Forest Labs API Nodes for ComfyUI

-Welcome to the **BFL API Nodes** for ComfyUI!
 This setup allows you to integrate and access BFL's API directly from within your ComfyUI workflow.
-Follow the instructions below to seamlessly integrate the BFL API and unlock powerful features in your projects.

 ## Installation Instructions

 ### Step 1: Add `bfl_api.py` to Your ComfyUI Environment
-- Clone this repo in `ComfyUI/custom_nodes` directory.
-This directory hosts custom nodes that extend ComfyUI's functionality.
+- Clone this repo in your `ComfyUI/custom_nodes` directory.

 ### Step 2: Set Up Your BFL API Key
 - To authenticate your requests, you need to provide your **BFL API key** from the [Black Forest Labs API](https://api.bfl.ml).